Learn to Play Expedition

 If your combat ends in victory, the app will indicate how many loot cards the party gets to draw and share.
 Rewards are determined by the difficulty of the fight.
 Each Loot should be claimed by an Adventurer, but may be shared and used at any time in or out of combat (and can be used independently of played abilities).
 Each loot card specifies how many times it may be used.
 Cards with multiple uses include a handy "use tracker" on the right side of the card.
 Once used, Loot should be discarded to the bottom of the Loot deck.

-The app will also indicate if adventurers may choose to discard and / or learn a new ability (aka level up).
+The app will also indicate if adventurers level up.
+When you level up, you may choose to discard and / or learn a new ability.
 This is done by drawing three abilities from the deck of their choice, keeping one and discarding the rest.

 FAQ / Specific Cards